-This isn’t your typical post-Halloween skincare recovery piece.
+This is not your typical post-Halloween skincare recovery piece.
 Though it is likely your makeup consisting of fake blood, body paint and pigmented cream makeup will call for a little crisis management later, here we are taking on a lesser-known rough skin culprit: stress and anxiety.

 On Oct.
 4, news broke all over the internet that a woman’s zombie makeup had caused her so much distress that she was rushed to the hospital with an anxiety attack, where hospital staff later mistook her makeup for a real injury.
 While Halloween trick-or-treaters mean well and the act of dressing up can be fun, gory looks and creepy creatures can still induce an acute stress reaction in our bodies, which can show up as skin flare-ups, red patches, acne, and overall, wreak havoc on our skin — if not our entire mental command.
 Here is what you need to know about the connection between anxiety and your skin.